Stir-Fried Bok Choy

-You may want to read my Tips for Stir-Fry Cooking before you make this, although seriously it is about as easy as you could imagine.
+You may want to read my Tips for Stir-Fry Cooking before you make this, although seriously this recipe is about as easy as you could imagine.

-How can you make this recipe gluten-free or vegetarian?
+How can you make Stir-Fried Bok Choy gluten-free or vegetarian?

-You’ll want to look for Gluten-Free Oyster Sauce (affiliate link) and Gluten-Free Soy Sauce (affiliate link) if you need gluten-free (and if you’re a vegetarian you could substitute a vegetarian stir-fry sauce for the Oyster Sauce).
+You’ll want to look for Gluten-Free Oyster Sauce (affiliate link) and Gluten-Free Soy Sauce (affiliate link) if you need this recipe to be gluten-free, and if you’re a vegetarian you could substitute a vegetarian stir-fry sauce for the Oyster Sauce.

 How to make Stir-Fried Bok Choy: